Itgotworse26/Refactor_Analysis/README.md

 Summary
-* The biggest advantage of using the unrefactored code is that it doesn't have as many variables.
+* The biggest advantage of using the unrefactored code is that the for loop hard codes the cells.
+As seen in the code below, the cells are hard coded according to whether their index matches what the code is looking for, whether it is the total volume, starting price, or ending price.
+This makes it easier to track and assess what populates each cell, which makes it easier for non-coders to follow.

 ...